Stop Using Exceptions Like This in Python

 raise

 Catching every exception could cause our application to fail without us really knowing why.
-This is a horrible idea when it comes to debugging.
+This is a horrible idea as it makes our code harder to maintain as bugs can be hidden behind an unspecific exception handler.

-Below, we catch a generic exception saying the file is not found no matter what the actual problem is:
+Below, we catch a generic exception saying the file upload failed no matter what the actual problem is:

 def upload_proof_of_address_doc(file):